espressif/esp-idf/docs/en/api-reference/peripherals/isp.rst

 Note that if you want to use the continuous statistics, you need to register the :cpp:member:`esp_isp_hist_cbs_t::on_statistics_done` callback to get the statistics result.
 See how to register it in `Register Event Callbacks <#isp-callback>`__

+Note that the sum of all subwindows's weight should be 100, the sum of all RGB coefficients should be 100, and segment_threshold must be 0 ~ 256.

 .. code:: c

     static bool s_hist_scheme_on_statistics_done_callback(isp_hist_ctlr_t awb_ctrlr, const esp_isp_hist_evt_data_t *edata, void *user_data)